 Ensuring the correct payment of CAP funds

-All EU expenditure under the common agricultural policy (CAP) is subject to a declaration of assurance from the Director-General for Agriculture and Rural Development.
+All EU expenditure under the CAP is subject to a declaration of assurance from the European Commission’s Director-General for Agriculture and Rural Development.
 This declaration states that:

-- the expenditure has been used for its intended purpose;
+- CAP funds have been used for their intended purposes;

-- the expenditure has complied with the principles of sound financial management.
+- expenditure has complied with the principles of sound financial management;

 Single audit approach

 The management and control system for CAP funds operates under a single audit approach, in which each level draws upon the assurance provided by other levels.
 This approach allows the Commission to audit the work of the paying agencies and certification bodies in a dynamic and cost-effective manner, ensuring:

 - effective detection of the sources of errors;

 - the implementation of remedial actions and the reduction of error rates year after year.